pyrsmk/panorama/README.md

 panorama($('div')[0], 'images/picture.png', {sizing: 'contain'});
 ```

-Since panorama creates a `canvas` node in absolute position, you should position your container too (at least with `position: relative`);
+Since panorama creates a `canvas` node in absolute position, you should position your container too (at least with `position: relative`).

 NOTE : if `canvas` is not available on the browser then it fallbacks to `background` CSS property